Audace/audace.github.io/_posts/2019-03-15-Engineer-Motivations.md

 - Obsessed with his or her trade, wants to be on the ball and _the_ person

 The corresponding graph is obviously optimisitic but the general characteristic stands.
 These engineers continuously improve and do so indefinitely.
-They are care about the value they provide to their coworkers and to the business.
+They care about the value they provide to their coworkers and to the business.
 They care about becoming better at their trade.
 Since their trade is building software to drive value, both the way in which value is driven (this can change with pivots) and what software is needed are somewhat independent of both their engagement and output.